Profile picture of Peter Alilunas

 Statement

-How, when, and where adult media has been made, played, and regulated is of particular interest to me, and the goal of my work is to normalize its study like any other form of media.
+How, when, and where film has been regulated, and on what technologies, forms the basis of my research.
 My book Smutty Little Movies: The Creation and Regulation of Adult Video (2016) explores the history of adult video in North America and argues that it is a key part of the broader home video revolution in the 1970s and 1980s that changed how we understand media and culture.
-I am currently working on Pron 1.0, a new book that will trace the pre-history of adult material online, leading to the ways in which we understand the internet today.
-I am also interested in censorship, media regulation, exhibition and movie theaters, and film and media histories of all kinds.
+I am also interested in histories of exhibition and general media histories of all kinds.
+I'm passionate about movie theaters and encourage everyone to visit their locally-owned and operated theaters as often as possible, to celebrate the theatrical exhibition experience, and to preserve local theater histories as a vital part of civic memory.

 Publications

-The Handbook of Adult Film and Media.
+The Intellect Handbook of Adult Film and Media.
 Co-editor with Patrick Keilty and Darshana Mini.
 Intellect Press.
-Coming in 2025.
+Coming in 2026.

 “Playboy TV: Contradictions, Confusion, and Post-network Pornography,” in From Networks to Netflix: A Guide to Changing Channels.
 Derek Johnson, ed.
 Routledge (2022).